“It is difficult to make predictions, especially about the future.”

 The orange line represents the mid-point for our forecasts for each 10-year period.
 The area between the two light green dashed lines represents a range of +/- one standard deviation around the mid-point and is based on our projected standard deviation numbers for the sample portfolio at the time.
 Finally, the teal line represents the actual performance that was generated by the portfolio over the ensuing 10-year period.

-Secondly, and more pertinent to this discussion, the chart illustrates that our projected returns have generally been within one standard deviation of the actual return experienced over the subsequent period (albeit erring on the low side more often than the high side).
+Secondly, and more pertinent to this discussion, the chart illustrates that actual returns have generally been within one standard deviation of our projected returns over the subsequent period (though on the low side more often than the high side).
 The glaring exceptions are the 10-year periods ended in 2008 and 2009.

 Unique to these two periods is the fact that they each contained not one but two major collapses in the equity market: the Dot-Com Bubble in 2001-02, and the Global Financial Crisis in 2008.
 Individually each of these collapses represented a 2-3 standard deviation event on the downside.
 When they are included in the same 10-year period, they completely overwhelm the projection numbers that we (and our clients) were working with 10 years earlier.